-The Administrator may grant an exemption from a requirement of a regulation prescribed under subsection (a) or (b) of Section 333 of the Reform Act or any sections from 44702-44716 of this title if the Administrator finds the exemption in the public interest.
+The Administrator may grant an exemption from a requirement of a regulation prescribed under Section 333 of the Reform Act if the Administrator finds the exemption in the public interest.

-Silverhawks's Unmanned Aircraft (UA) are the DJI Phantom Vision 2 plus and the DJI Inspire 1 rotorcraft, weighing 55 pounds or less, including payload.
-Silverhawk's request fits the defined criteria as established by Congress and the FAA based upon the small size of the sUAS involved and the predetermined environment within which they will operate.
+Land Air's Unmanned Aircraft (UA) are the DJI Phantom Vision and the DJI Inspire 1 rotorcraft, weighing 55 pounds or less, including payload.
+Land Air's request fits the defined criteria as established by Congress and the FAA based upon the small size of the sUAS involved and the predetermined environment within which it will operate.
 Due to the defined operational parameters there are no national security issues.
-Based upon the intent and specific language as provided in Section 333 of the Reform Act and the authority of the FAA, there exists a significant public benefit for granting this exemption.
+Based upon the intent and specific language as provided in Section 333 of the Reform Act and the authority of the FAA, there exist a significant public benefit for granting this exemption.